-Limited areas of unoccupied suitable habitat may not be symbolically fenced to accommodate use of the ORV corridor; specifically in areas where the beach is wide enough to provide a 30-foot (9-meter) wide ORV travel/parking corridor above the berm crest.
-Selectively not symbolically fencing limited areas of suitable habitat in relation to the ORV corridor would be applied only in areas of the beach that are unoccupied suitable habitat; that is, no piping plovers are currently attempting to establish territories or nests.
-Apart from those limited exceptions, most of the suitable habitat for plovers along the ORV corridor would be symbolically fenced to protect breeding, feeding, and sheltering birds.
+Most suitable habitat for piping plovers along the ORV corridor would be symbolically fenced to protect breeding, feeding, or sheltering birds.
+To accommodate greater width where it would not affect nesting plovers, this protective fencing could be moved inland 30 feet (9 meters) in limited areas of suitable habitat that are unoccupied by plovers; that is, no piping plovers are currently attempting to establish territories or nests and where the beach is wide enough to provide an adequate ORV travel/parking corridor above the berm crest.
+Apart from those limited exceptions, most of the suitable habitat for plovers along the ORV corridor would be symbolically fenced..
 An over-sand route is closed at any time that tides, nesting birds, or surface configuration prevent vehicle travel within the designated corridor (1998 Neg Regs).
 Therefore, placement of symbolic fencing to protect nesting shorebirds may temporarily close sections of the ORV corridor during the nesting season.